US stocks slip deeper into a slump as recession fears grow

 The goal is to make borrowing more expensive and effectively crimp spending, which would cool inflation.
 But, the U.S. economy is already slowing and Wall Street is worried that that the Fed's rate hikes will pump the brakes too hard on the economy and cause a recession.

-The yield on the 2-year Treasury, which tends to follow expectations for Federal Reserve action, rose to 4.27% from 4.21% late Friday.
+The yield on the 2-year Treasury, which tends to follow expectations for Federal Reserve action, rose significantly to 4.33% from 4.21% late Friday.
 It is trading at its highest level since 2007.
-The yield on the 10-year Treasury, which influences mortgage rates, rose to 3.79% from 3.69%.
+The yield on the 10-year Treasury, which influences mortgage rates, jumped to 3.88% from 3.69%.

 The recent rise in the U.S. dollar against other currencies is a concern for many countries.
 It dents profits for U.S. companies with overseas business, and puts a financial squeeze on much of the developing world.